DanialArab/my_AWS_ML_Specialty_Exam/README.md

 You need:

-   + The name of one or more models in production variants +The ML compute instances that you want Amazon SageMaker to launch to host each production variant.
+   + The name of one or more models in production variants
+   + The ML compute instances that you want Amazon SageMaker to launch to host each production variant.
 When hosting models in production, you can configure the endpoint to elastically scale the deployed ML compute instances.
 For each production variant, you specify the number of ML compute instances that you want to deploy.
 When you specify two or more instances, Amazon SageMaker launches them in multiple Availability Zones.
 This ensures continuous availability.
 Amazon SageMaker manages deploying the instances.

 ## References: